karansinghrajpurohit/poem/README.md

 # poem
-simply learning git and github with the example of poem
+simply learning git and github with the example of poem and song